mihaelpuljak/one-click-hugo-cms/site/content/values/_index.md

     text: >
       Revisum Port - is our innovative solution to blend distant reality seamlessly into the user environment.
 Explore full 360 degree remote scene without losing sight of environment.
-Drop as many teleports as needed for your tour.
 Observe Mars rovers in daily operations, write something on the ground using your fingertip.
 Look around Huygens landing site in Titan.
 Explore methane lakes, or check the view from the top of the mountains.
   - heading: Eyesight driven controls
     imageUrl: /img/revisumxreyesight1.gif
     text: >
-      Eye tracking controls such as configurable eye tracking progress bars allowing seamless navigation for the users, without need for controllers.
+      Eye tracking controls such as configurable eye tracking progress bars allow seamless navigation for the users, without any need for controllers.
-  - heading: Personalized UI
+  - heading: Personalized adaptable UI
     imageUrl: /img/revisum_interact.gif
     text: >
       Intelligent UI that adapts to each individual user.
 Beside being optimized